marick/lens2/mostly_words/implementation04-get_and_update.md

 identical to the old list?
-And in a pipeline of lenses, won't there be a whole series of lenses doing that – going to a lot of work to construct a container that's `==` to the original container, allocating memory like mad? only to throw away the newly-constructed container?
+And in a pipeline of lenses, won't there be a whole series of lenses doing that – going to a lot of work to construct a container that's `==` to the original container, allocating memory like mad?
+Only to throw away the newly-constructed container?

 Well, yes.
 In the case of `at`, that's exactly what